AllinCottrell/function_packages/hausman_taylor/ht_gui.md

 Notes on the arguments for `hausman_taylor()`:

-- The lists L1 (exogenous) and L2 (endogenous) must not have any members in common.
+- The lists Lexo (exogenous) and Lndo (endogenous) must not have any members in common.
-- L1 must contain at least as many time-varying variables as L2 contains time-invariant variables.
+- Lexo must contain at least as many time-varying variables as Lndo contains time-invariant variables.
 - Checking the "verbose" option means that output from the preliminary regressions is shown.